andreaferretti/linear-algebra/README.md

     -d:cublas

-Support is currently limited to 32-bit operations on static matrices and vectors, which is the most common case, but 64-bit and dynamic instances will also be implemented soon.

-If you have a 32-bit matrix or vector, you can move it on the GPU, and back like this
+If you have a matrix or vector, you can move it on the GPU, and back like this:

 ```nim
 let